university-bootcamp/coding-environment/cloud-ide.md

 To get your coding environment set up on Codenvy, we'll need to do three things: set up our account, create a <a href="#stacks">stack</a> with all of the software we'll need, and then create a <a href="#workspaces">workspace</a>.
 Once the environment is set up, you'll want to [set up a project](#setting-up-projects).

-Follow the following steps to get the environment set up.
+Follow these steps to get the environment set up.

 ### Step 1: Setting up your Account

 1. Navigate to <https://codenvy.io/site/login> and click **Create One** to set up an account.

    <img width="350" alt="Login Screen" src="images/codenvy/account-setup/1.png" />